michaeljones/pantheon/git-internals/notes.md

 - Recurse up the tree.
 - Create a text file that references the SHA1 of the top of that tree and the SHA1 of any preceeding commits and hash that to get the SHA1 of the commit

+- Referred to as a Merkle Tree
+  - used in many different bits of software including mercurial
+  - Also bitcoin

+- Cryptographic integrity of the graph

+## Demo of source repository from scratch

+- README.md
+- src/index.js
+- src/utils.js

+## Commands

+- git cat-file -p <SHA1>

+  To pretty print the contents of a git object.

 ## Progression